 Turning negative situations around.
 An occasional online account of every day struggles for people in toxic situations, Toxic Lives focuses on those things that affect mental and physical well-being – pulling together the information needed to tackle poisonous situations in the most likely places and campaigning for change, so that people can get on with their lives, free from interference or stress.

 When Nightmare neighbours attacked Armando Martins and bragged about their “achievements” to the TV cameras Toxic Lives petitioned the council, exposed the behavioural issues, and provided an advocation service.

-The Government Policy which rules the Planning Regime in UK is the National Planning Policy Framework 2012.
+The Government Policy which rules the Planning Regime in the UK is the National Planning Policy Framework 2012.